 - Dev.to – is a community of software developers helping each other.
 Not only you can find great posts about web development, but also you can read about experiences from beginner, mid, and senior developers that have learned either from college, boot camps, or by themselves, and are working in companies, freelancing, startups or agencies.

 - freeCodeCamp – it’s a non-profit organization that provides neatly explained articles about web development.
 They have a curriculum set in for everything you need to know, and practice, about to become a Software Developer.
 They also refer to other resources for more information or practice.
 Excellent for people who have not written a line of code.

 I hope that this list helps you start, or at least guides you, on your front-end self-taught journey.
 Learning to code requires a lot of reading and practice.
 If you are consistent about it, you will go from web newbie to expert in no time.

 From the list of resources MDN, Stack Overflow, Github, and CSS Tricks are not courses, training, or books.
 I would consider those as “Continuous Improvement Resources”.
 The rest of the resources require time to understand and practice.

 But also, take it easy.
 All of us have gone through that frustration when the program does not do what we want it to do.
 When those frustrating times kick in, think about how satisfying it is when it does work.
-It is even more satisfying when you realize that you can create on your own, and learned by yourself… (it is known).
+It is even more satisfying when you realize that you can create on your own, and learn by yourself.